przemek83/data-explorer/README.md

 # Additional info
-As speed is most important expectations from task there was some optimization performed.
-Ones with biggest impact:
+As speed is the most important expectation from the task, there was some optimization was performed.
+Ones with the biggest impact:
 * Used std::unordered_map instead of std::map.
 * Used std::vectors to store data and passed by const reference.
-* Storing strings as mapped values (std::string <-> unsigned int) and usage of indexes for operations (performance and significant memory optimisation).
+* Storing strings as mapped values (std::string <-> unsigned int) and usage of indexes for operations (performance and significant memory optimization).
 * Minimized copying.

 # Potential further improvements
-For bigger datasets and more sophisticated operations following enhancements might be viable:
+For bigger datasets and more sophisticated operations, the following enhancements might be viable:
 * Usage for multithreading in calculations using std::async + std::future.
 * Usage of MPI (make sense with more sophisticated calculations).
 * GPU calculations (in case of more complex calculations).